Issa2001/Issa2001/README.md

 Sign; Libra♎
 Company;Sapphire🈲

 I am an IT & AI student.
 For now I'm focused on Telegram & WhatsApp bots.
-I like learning new things with others or by my own.
+I like learning new things with others or by my own.😂

+Thanks for visiting my profile.❤

-See yah 😉
+See yah! 😉